MegaManSec/JoshuaHu/_posts/2023-08-13-nmap-speedup-service-scanning-16x.md

 ---

 It is extremely noteworthy that when nmap sends a probe, it **deliberately waits for a pre-defined amount of time**.
-That is to say, **there is a minimum amount of time each probe takes**.
+That is to say, **there is a minimum amount of time each probe takes**. **Probes are not parallelized per port**.
+The first probe will be sent and a 6 seconds wait-time (assuming the connection is not closed) will happen.
+After 6 seconds, an attempt at matching the response happens.
 If a match is not received, the next probe is sent; up to a certain 'rarity' of probe -- "_Nmap uses the rarity metric to avoid trying probes that are extremely unlikely to match_".
 By default, probes are sent up to the _rarity_ of 7.
 For probe rarity 1-7, each probe waits at least 6-seconds (but most wait 7.5-seconds):
 ```
 # Wait for at least 6 seconds for data.
 It used to be 5, but some
 # smtp services have lately been instituting an artificial pause (see